microsoft/PubSec-Info-Assistant/docs/transparency.md

 ## System behavior: External Web-based RAG

 ### Overview
 This system is implemented with [Bing Web Search for LLMs API](https://www.microsoft.com/en-us/bing/apis/llm) (Bing Web Search) and Azure OpenAI service.
 The system allows the end user to ask questions in natural language via the Azure OpenAI service, and grounds the answer via responses to the question from Bing Web Search.
 This allows end users to "have a conversation" with data from recent information found on the public Internet.
 The system cites the web sites from which it generates answers, allowing the end user to verify the results for accuracy.
+This system does not use Bing "Answers" which are curated facts available through the Bing web interface and potentially other non-LLM APIs.

 This system behavior is similar to Copilot in Bing.
 We suggest reviewing their [Transparency Note](https://support.microsoft.com/en-us/topic/copilot-in-bing-our-approach-to-responsible-ai-45b5eae8-7466-43e1-ae98-b48f8ff8fd44) as well when considering if you want to deploy this solution for your end users.
 From their Transparency Note you can read about what the Copilot in Bing team has done from a Responsible AI perspective, and what you may want to consider doing to help improve the safety of your solution.